trmcnvn/spotify-mutify/README.md

 # Spotify Mutify

-Currently this only supports **Windows**.

-Mute those overly loud Spotify Ads.

-This will read the memory of the Spotify application to find out the currently playing track, and mute the application accordinly.
+This application will monitor your Spotify application so it can mute when ads are playing.

 ## Note